WhitewaterFoundry/Fedora-Remix-for-WSL/README.md

 ![Roadblock](https://github.com/sirredbeard/WLE/raw/master/Capture3.PNG)

 - Need to figure out "networking" issue above.
 "The specified network name is no longer available." is a Windows I/O error message, not a Windows one.
+Likely need to tweak DistributionInfo.h/.cpp.

 Todo: